for undergraduate students

 What is Verification?

 Verification is a process that ensures the information provided on an aid application is accurate.

-- If you are selected for Verification, additional documentation, including copies of tax forms, must be submitted to our office before your financial aid award may be finalized.
+- If you are selected for Verification, additional documentation must be submitted to our office before your financial aid award may be finalized.

-- We will review these documents and correct any errors found on your FAFSA and CSS PROFILE.
+- We will review these documents and correct any errors found on your FAFSA; and if you are an incoming student we will also correct your CSS PROFILE.

 - Corrections may result in a change to your eligibility for need-based aid.

 I received a larger scholarship and/or grant from another school.
 Can Lewis & Clark increase the amount of my scholarship and/or grant aid?